Generator 1601.3701 is a three-phase synchronous electric machine with electromagnetic excitation and built-in silicon diode rectifier

 Excitation winding resistance 2.3-3.7 Ohm

-Removing and repairing the generator
+Removal and repair of the generator

 Disconnect the battery.

-Remove the bolt together with the washers.
+Remove the bolt together with washers.

-Raising the generator up, remove it from the engine
+Lifting the generator up, remove it from the engine

-We unscrew the fastening screw and remove the capacitor.
+Unscrew the fastening screw and remove the capacitor.

-If it is not possible to disassemble the generator in this way, we unscrew the three screws securing the bearing cover.
+If it is not possible to disassemble the generator in this way, unscrew the three screws securing the bearing cover.

 Remove the stator from the cover.

-We unscrew the three screws securing the rectifier unit to the cover
+Remove the three screws securing the rectifier unit to the cover

 Remove two washers.

-Remove the stop sleeve
+Remove the thrust bushing

 Remove the cover

-We knock out the bearing through the mandrel
+Knock out the bearing through the mandrel

 Installing a new bearing.

-Checking for an open circuit in the stator winding
+Check for an open circuit in the stator winding

-By applying voltage (12 V) of different polarity to the diodes, we check the serviceability of the rectifier unit
+Applying voltage (12 V) of different polarity to the diodes, we check the serviceability of the rectifier unit

-We replace the defective rotor and stator
+We replace the faulty rotor and stator

-Assembling the generator in reverse order
+Assemble the generator in reverse order